Diocese of Tunsberg: History

 Beside Tønsberg Cathedral is the Park of Remembrance.
 The park is dedicated to the Second World War heroes.
 There are various commemorative monuments in the park, starting from various sculptures to fountains and art work, but the most famous piece is the sculpture Mother and Child by Gustav Vigeland.

 On 1 January 2022, the churches in Jevnaker municipality were transferred from the Hadeland og Land prosti in the Diocese of Hamar to the Ringsaker prosti in this diocese.

 The current bishop is Jan Otto Myrseth.

 Structure

-The Diocese of Tønsberg is divided into nine deaneries (prosti) spread out over Viken and Vestfold og Telemark counties.
+The Diocese of Tønsberg is divided into nine deaneries (prosti) spread out over Buskerud and Vestfold counties.
 Each deanery corresponds a geographical area, usually one or more municipalities in the diocese.
 Each municipality is further divided into one or more parishes which each contain one or more congregations.